 The second management objective of MAPS is to determine the ultimate (environmental) causes of population trends and to identify and formulate landscapescale management actions and conservation strategies to reverse population declines and maintain stable or increasing populations.
 We do this by modeling vital rates (productivity indices and survival and recruitment estimates) as functions of landscapescale and site-specific habitat characteristics and spatially-explicit weather and climate variables to identify habitat characteristics and weather variables that exert strong effects on the vital rates of landbird species, especially species of conservation concern.
 Management prescriptions developed this way for species for which productivity is critical for maintaining stable populations, involve modifying habitat characteristics from those associated with low productivity to those associated with higher productivity.
 Examples of these types of analyses of MAPS data, that are allowing us to achieve our second major management objective, are the focus of the management guidelines and conservation strategies that we have developed for reversing declines of landbirds of conservation concern on DOD installations in southeastern United States (Nott 2000, Nott et al. 2003a) and on national forests in the Pacific Northwest (Nott et al. 2005).
 We are developing decision support tools for managers, whereby they themselves can determine the effects of their proposed management actions on the vital rates of species of concern.
+One way to increase populations is to increase productivity and MAPS data has been used to determine anthropogenic noise effects on productivity which will be important to determine which areas are important to conserve (Ng et al. 2020)

 The third management objective of MAPS is to evaluate, through the adaptive management process, the effectiveness of the management actions and conservation strategies.
 If the goal is to manage for increased productivity (as is the implicit goal of most breeding-grounds management), it is imperative to monitor productivity.
+With wetter springs in recent years in the grasslands of Nebraska, longer grasses have caused declines in Grasshopper Sparrow but MAPS data has shown managing these grasslands with prescribed can help mitigate lowered productivity (Glass et al. 2020).
+Measuring the age structure of population, as provided in MAPS data, has also given important clues to habitat quality with more yearling birds being present in higher numbers in reclaimed areas compared to undisturbed area (Pyle et al. 2020).